-- Base salary - Annual cash incentive awards, which reward executives based on Vistaprint's achievement of financial performance goals for the current fiscal year - Long-term incentive awards, which may include long-term cash incentives, share options, and restricted share units, which reward executives based on Vistaprint's achievement of longer term financial objectives and the creation of value for our shareholders as reflected in our share price - Standard health and welfare benefits that are applicable to all of our employees in each executive's geographic location - Expatriate benefits for our executives who are assigned to work in geographic locations outside of their home countries
+- Base salary - Annual cash incentive awards, which reward executives based on Cimpress' achievement of financial performance goals for the current fiscal year - Long-term incentive awards, which may include long-term cash incentives, share options, and restricted share units, which reward executives based on Cimpress' achievement of longer term financial objectives and the creation of value for our shareholders as reflected in our share price - Standard health and welfare benefits that are applicable to all of our employees in each executive's geographic location - Expatriate benefits for our executives who are assigned to work in geographic locations outside of their home countries employees at lower levels in the organization generally receive more of their compensation in the form of base salary and less in the form of variable compensation.
+In accordance with this philosophy, the Compensation Committee initially allocates the compensation of our executive officers within the percentiles listed below, and then may use its discretion to adjust each executive officer's compensation to reflect other factors such as general economic conditions, the internal equity of compensation among our executives, and the executive's experience, role, and performance.